 Once you have done this, you should still configure Akismet.

 Go to Plugins > Installed Plugins > and click on Activate for Akismet.
 Once you press Activate you'll get a huge button which shows you how to register and Akismet account, generate an API key and use this to protect your WordPress installation from comment spam

 Alternatively, you could use a service like Disqus, a third-party comment plugin that can help control spam and toxicity.

 Give your name a face - activate Gravatar

-Gravatar is used by default in WordPress to display images on comments, or wherever Gravat is enabled.
+Gravatar is used by default in WordPress to display images on comments or wherever Gravat is enabled.
 Many themes also support Gravatar.
-You just need to associate your email to Gravatar once, and from then onwards, on your WordPress website or any site where Gravatar is enabled, your name which have a face
+You just need to associate your email to Gravatar once, and from then onwards, on your WordPress website or any site where Gravatar is enabled, your name will have a face.

 10. Choose an AWESOME blog theme!

 Thought you were done with setting up your blog?

 Strictly speaking, you are ready of course, but these steps will give your site a few things which it should have.